grayhatdevelopers/react-page-markdown-plugin/README.md

 ---

+## React Page Markdown Plugin Demo

+A demo for markdown plugin can be found [here](https://react-page-markdown-plugin.netlify.app/).
+Have fun exploring.

 ## About ReactPage

 ReactPage is a smart, extensible and modern editor (“WYSIWYG”) for the web written in React.
 If you are fed up with the limitations of contenteditable, visit the [official documentation](https://react-page.github.io/docs/#/) of ReactPage.